astrellon/lysithea-vm/ts/README.md

 ## Adding Error Handling
 Let's say you do want to do some error handling.

+There's 3 types of errors:

+**ParserError**: Basically was it able to tokenise the input, generally speaking the only errors here are mismatched brackets or attempting to use an expression as a maps key value.

+This will contain a `trace` location as to where in the script this happened.

+**AssemblerError**: When parsing the tokens do things make reasonable sense, have you given the right number of arguments to certain keywords (if/unless), have you attempted to redefine a constant, etc.

+This will contain a `trace` location as to where in the script this happened.

+**VirtualMachineError**: These are run time errors that weren't able to be caught by the assembler.

+This will be things like functions not being found, labels not found, etc.

+This will contain a `stackTrace` as a list of string locations at to where this occurred in the script based on function calls.

 ```ts
 import { VirtualMachine, Assembler, LibraryType, addToScope } from 'lysithea-vm';